glotzerlab/signac/doc/projects.rst

         with open(job.fn('product.txt')) as file:
             return int(file.read())

-Here, we first retrieve the corresponding job to our input values and then return the result using the :py:meth:`~.Project.Job.fn` convenience method, where ``job.fn(filename)`` is equivalent to  ``os.path.join(job.workspace(), filename)``.
+Here, first we retrieve the job corresponding to our input values and then we return the result using the :py:meth:`~.Project.Job.fn` convenience method.

 .. note::

-    In reality, we should account for missing values, for example, by catching :py:class:`FileNotFoundError` exceptions, by checking whether the job is actually part of our data space with ``job in project`` or using the :py:meth:`~.Project.Job.isfile` method (or any combination thereof).
+    In reality, we should account for missing values.
+This check could be accomplished by, for example, catching :py:class:`FileNotFoundError` exceptions, checking whether the job is part of our data space with ``job in project``, or by using the :py:meth:`~.Project.Job.isfile` method (or any combination thereof).

 Parallelization
 ---------------

-To execute a :ref:`data space operation <data-space-operations>` ``func()`` for the complete :ref:`project data space <project-data-space>` in serial we can either run a for-loop as shown before:
+To execute a :ref:`data space operation <data-space-operations>` ``func()`` for the complete :ref:`project data space <project-data-space>` in serial we can either run a for loop as shown before:

 .. code-block:: python